 a.
-TRC established; TRC membership.
+TRC established; TRC membership; TRC organization.
 The TRC shall consist of no less than three (3) members.
-Membership may include members of the public, planning board, zoning board of review, the building official, engineering board, and the police department.
-The Administrative Officer shall recommend the members of the TRC to be appointed by the Town Council at the first Town Council meeting in January of each year.
+Membership shall be comprised, at a minimum, of the active members of the planning board in addition to the administrative officer.
+Membership may include members of the public.
+The administrative officer shall recommend the members of the TRC to be appointed by the town council at a regular town council meeting in January of each year.